Tower is a full application and the installation process installs several dependencies such as PostgreSQL, Django, NGINX, and others.

-- Red Hat Enterprise Linux 7 64-bit
+Red Hat Enterprise Linux 8.2 or later 64-bit (x86)

-Ansible Tower requires Red Hat Enterprise Linux 7.3 or later.
+Red Hat Enterprise Linux 7.7 or later 64-bit (x86)

 A currently supported version of Mozilla Firefox or Google Chrome

-- Other HTML5 compliant web browsers may work but are not fully tested or supported.
+Other HTML5 compliant web browsers may work but are not fully tested or supported.

-- 2 GB RAM (minimum and recommended for Vagrant trial installations)
+4 GB RAM (minimum and recommended for Vagrant trial installations)

-20 GB of dedicated hard disk space
+20 GB of dedicated hard disk space for Tower service nodes

-- 10 GB of the 20 GB requirement must be dedicated to
+10 GB of the 20 GB requirement must be dedicated to

 /var/, where Tower stores its files and working directories

 64-bit support required (kernel and runtime)